 Percentage of a given class and percentages of enrollment groups who completed a credential within four years, a measure also known as the on-time graduation rate.
-This measure uses the Cohort Completion Rate published by the Virginia Department of Education (VDOE); and includes all diploma types, GEDs and Certificates of Completion.
+In addition, progress towards this goal will be measured using the Cohort Completion Rate published by the Virginia Department of Education (VDOE) which includes all diploma types, GEDs and Certificates of Completion.

-ACPS will consider students' graduation or completion of a credential as evidence that they have mastered the lifelong-learner competencies needed to succeed as 21st Century learners, workers and citizens as a result of the curriculum design and opportunities provided throughout their educational career in the school division.
+ACPS will consider students' graduation or completion of a credential as baseline evidence that they have mastered the lifelong-learner competencies needed to succeed as 21st Century learners, workers and citizens as a result of the curriculum design and opportunities provided throughout their educational career in the school division.
+To measure our progress towards our one student-centered strategic goal, we will strive to increase both our on-time graduation rate and cohort completion rate to 97% or more by 2020.
+This represents a 5% increase in the 2012 on-time graduation rate and a 3.2% increase in the 2012 cohort completion rate.
+Our five year trends are as follows: